 - Learn about the financial aid process.
 Visit medical schools’ financial aid websites to learn about their requirements and deadlines regarding applying for aid, as well as the types of aid available.

-- Listen and learn from others who have already experienced the financial aid process.
-Be sure to review the resources available on the Federal Student Aid website and realize that while federal aid may be available at most schools, availability of institutional aid (grants, loans, and scholarships) can vary.
+- Be sure to review the resources available on the Federal Student Aid website and realize that while federal aid may be available at most schools, availability of institutional aid (grants, loans, and scholarships) can vary.

 - Begin searching and continue searching for scholarships and grants.
 Utilize the AAMC’s Loan Repayment/Forgiveness/Scholarship database.
 Check with medical schools’ financial aid offices and inquire with community organizations or businesses with which you may be affiliated.